Scholarships and Financial Aid

 All 2019 entering freshmen are encouraged to apply for New Freshman Scholarships through the Academic Scholarship Office.
 For more information and application, visit the scholarship office.
 The College of Engineering does not offer college wide scholarships for the freshman year.

 Currently Enrolled and New Transfer Students

 - Add firstname.lastname@example.org to your e-mail address book, as some e-mail servers will block this address.
 The AcademicWorks system will send emails from this email address, please check your spam\junk folder if you are not receiving them.
-Also, add the email addresses for Denise Burford, email@example.com, to your address book as well.
+Add the email address for Amber Sisemore, email@example.com, to your address book as well.